gitkraken/gk-dev-docs/gk-dev/gk-dev-administration.md

 ---

-title: gitkraken.dev administration
+title: GitKraken.dev Administration
-description: Administration on gitkraken.dev
+description: Learn how to work with administrative features on GitKraken.dev
 taxonomy:
     category: gk-dev